 Materials

-Provide Granular Material Class II meeting the requirements of section 902 of the 2012 Michigan Department of Transportation Standard Specifications and the requirements contained in Table 1: Select Backfill Requirements.
+Provide Granular Material Class II meeting the requirements of section 902 of the MDOT 2020 Standard Specifications for Construction and the requirements contained in Table 1: Select Backfill Requirements.
 Material acceptance will be based on sampling and testing by the Contractor as specified in the MDOT Material Quality Assurance Procedures Manual.
 The Contractor’s testing frequency shall be 1 test per 3,000 CYD and shall supply a Test Data Certification to ensure that the material meets the physical property requirements listed in this special provision.

 The backfill material shall be a natural mineral aggregate, free of organic materials.
 Recycled concrete will not be permitted.